Written by guest blogger Cindy Koopmans

 I’m not suggesting that you write a business plan, but honestly, the better prepared you are with a rationale, the better the chance that your administrator will say yes.
-What I’m saying is, think it through, set an appointment (don’t just drop in) and the likelihood of your getting a “yes” or higher.
+What I’m saying is, think it through, set an appointment (don’t just drop in) and the likelihood of your getting a “yes” is higher.

 A classroom library is not built in a year.
 You’ll know that you’ve been successful when you start looking for book shelves at garage sales because yours are full.

 Choosing Quality Books and Authors

 Stocking your classroom library with thousands of books will be a waste of time unless you are choosing engaging, high quality books.

 One way to track down books by great authors is to subscribe to a service like goodreads.
 You probably had some favorite authors as a kid, so start with them...Betsy Byars, Andrew Clements, Gary Paulson, Kate DiCamillo, Barbara O’Connor, Katherine Patterson, to name just a few.

 If you are on a Facebook group for teachers then ask the group which authors they love and watch what happens.